NY court nixes Fox News’ bid to end voting tech firm’s suit

 The state Supreme Court’s Appellate Division, a mid-level appeals court, said there were “significant allegations” that Giuliani and Powell defamed the company.

 “The complaint alleges in detailed fashion that in their coverage and commentary, Fox News, Dobbs, and Bartiromo effectively endorsed and participated in the statements with reckless disregard for, or serious doubts about” whether there was any reliable evidence for them, the judges wrote.
+They also reinstated similar claims against Fox News host Jeanine Pirro, claims a lower court had thrown out.

-Messages seeking comment were sent to Fox and Smartmatic.
+Messages seeking comment were sent to Smartmatic and Fox News; the network’s lawyers are also representing the hosts.

-Fox News had argued that the network and its hosts did what the media do and the First Amendment protects: inform the public about newsworthy, if controversial, claims that an important figure was making about a matter of public concern.
+Fox News had argued that it and its hosts did what the media do and the First Amendment protects: inform the public about newsworthy, if controversial, claims that an important figure was making about a matter of public concern.

 Smartmatic maintained that Fox News can’t claim free speech protections for inviting guests to circulate damning falsehoods, without evidence, as part of what the voting company calls a “disinformation campaign.”